 - You may add 1 dofollow link to your own business

-- Up to 3 dofollow links to other sites per 1000 words in the body of the article
+- Include roughly 2-3 dofollow links to supporting content (high quality) sites per 1000 words in the body of the article

 - Include at least 1 link to another article on the Markup Hero blog